-Civil Registration System:
+1. Civil Registration System:

-It is a routine, permanent, national and legal source of data and information on vital life events, such as live births, deaths, fetal deaths, marriages and divorces).
+It is a routine, permanent, national and legal source of data and information on vital life events, such as live births, deaths, foetal deaths, marriages and divorces).

-- -representative of entire population
+- Representative of entire population.

-- -does not require special data collection
+- Does not require special data collection.

-- -provide annual statistics on maternal death at national and regional levels
+- Provides annual statistics on maternal death at national and regional levels.

-- -provide cause-specific estimate of maternal mortality
+- Provides cause-specific estimate of maternal mortality.

-- -provide data on birth
+- Provide data on birth.

-- -ideal for monitoring & evaluation
+- Ideal for monitoring & evaluation.